 The American Astronomical Society bases its calculation of author charges using an approach that counts units of information in the digital form that the author supplies; we call these units "digital quanta".
 Digital quanta are units of information in digital form that can include words, figures, tables, data components, and figures within a figure set.

 The table below lists the types of digital quanta and the corresponding components equal to a single quantum.
 Digital quanta will be charged at a rate of $30 per quantum with the exception of word quanta, which will be charged at a rate of $27 per quantum.
+The pricing structure for Gold Open Access manuscripts is $49 for text quanta and $45 for digital quanta.

 |Type of quanta||Components/Quanta charged|